-- 5.1 This chapter sets out some of the considerations to be taken into account when siting a WD.
+- This chapter sets out some of the considerations to be taken into account when siting a WD.
 WDs are commonly installed in sterile service departments (SSDs), operating departments, wards and laboratories.
-A comprehensive review of the requirements for SSDs is given in SHPN 13 and for operating departments in SHPN 26. - 5.2 The room in which a WD is installed and operated should meet the requirements of the Workplace (Health, Safety and Welfare) Regulations 1992.
-These Regulations have considerable implications for the design of accommodation for WDs. - 5.3 Fire safety precautions should comply with NHS in Scotland Firecode.
+A comprehensive review of the requirements for SSDs is given in SHPN 13 and for operating departments in SHPN 26. - The room in which a WD is installed and operated should meet the requirements of the Workplace (Health, Safety and Welfare) Regulations 1992.
+These Regulations have considerable implications for the design of accommodation for WDs. - 5.3 Fire safety precautions should comply with NHSScotland Firecode.